Three Things My Mother Had

 wind, and she adored him so.
 On the bad nights they'd cling

-to each other and she'd explain again what powers each
+to each other as she explained again what powers those

-Her someday shimmered in his soft blue eyes.
+She saw her someday in his soft blue eyes.

 ~